The NFL's fastest players: Everyone's chasing Tyreek

-Former WR Joey Galloway used to put fear in defensive backs when he took off down the field.
+Former wide receiver Joey Galloway used to put fear in defensive backs when he took off down the field.
 This guy had blazing speed.
 Play deeper?
 Right, that's what my coaches would say.
 But it didn't matter when Galloway turned on that extra gear.
 He had the speed to roast you over the top.
 The post, the seam, the fade -- just pick one and try to keep up versus that world-class speed.
 Yeah, that was a long day of work.

 Figuring out the NFL's fastest man used to be so easy.
 We'd line these dudes up and race.
 Now, not so much.
 So I'm here to help.
 I watched the tape to see whose track speed translates to the field.